 Speaking of heritage decorations, I once thought about doing up my home that way too.
 Eventually I decided I’m too rough to be able to handle all that lacquered wood.

 Update: Aug 26, 2017

 Went in again and took this picture.
 It’s a glow-in-the-dark mural, one of the featured displays of the night festival.
-I have to say I’m rather neutral to it overall, though I love the cha-cha music that was playing in the room!
+I have to say I’m rather neutral to it overall, though I enjoyed the cha-cha music that was playing in the room!

 The Peranakan Museum would be opened till midnight on Aug 24, 25, and 26.

 Read my other Festive Celebrations in Singapore posts.

 Here’s how you can visit the Peranakan Museum, and two other Singaporean museums within a day.